 GMOs pose a danger to all of us and the evidence is irrefutable.
 Environmentally, they have created superweeds that destroy farmland, and they have eliminated some organisms from ecosystems, leading to new superbugs to fill the void.
 Much talk also centers around the health considerations.
 Unfortunately, researchers who attempt to test the alleged safety of these GMOs – and have found them decidedly unsafe! – get shouted down by the rank-and-file industry yes men who are intent on protecting the empire.
 Despite this, the research has shown a dramatically higher risk of health problems from eating GMOs and research shown that toxic DNA from these plants may survive digestion.
 It’s even been found in the blood of pregnant women and their fetuses!

 Unfortunately, until the laws change and ban these destructive products, the best protection is to avoid them.
-The following list outlines the 20 top GMO foods and ingredients you absolutely must avoid to keep GMOs out of the diet.
+The following list outlines the 20 top GMO foods and ingredients you absolutely must avoid.

 According to the EPA, aspartame is a chemical that causes neurotoxicity.
 Keep in mind that that’s the United States Environmental Protection Agency — a government agency.
 Regardless, the FDA continues to rubber stamp its use.